 When it comes to haggling, don't think it needs to be in backstreet bazaars.
 Big savings are available in the UK on contracts for phones, mobiles, TV, broadband, car insurance and more.

 More often than not, the best deals are reserved for new customers.
-Switching apathy and brand loyalty often means customers remain on contracts which are more expensive than those offered to newbies.
+Switching apathy and brand loyalty means customers often remain on contracts which are more expensive than those for newbies.